Wisconsin GOP hopefuls Kleefisch, Michels clash over gas tax

 Kleefisch, Michels and state Rep. Tim Ramthun debated on the radio three days after a television debate and less than two weeks before the Aug.
 9 primary.
 The winner will advance to face Democratic Gov. Tony Evers in November.

-Michels, who co-owns the state's largest construction company, Michels Corp., said he “never once" said he wanted to raise the gas tax.
+Michels, who is endorsed by Donald Trump and co-owns the state’s largest construction company, Michels Corp., said he “never once” said he wanted to raise the gas tax.
 He said the groups he was on that lobbied for raising the gas tax, including the Wisconsin Transportation Builders Association, came to a consensus on issues and he didn’t always agree.

 “This is not an authoritarian rule when you’re leader of an organization,” he said.
 “I still haven’t heard where you have evidence that I have ever said I raised the gas tax, and you don’t have it because I never said it.”